marshallh/gbpp/README.md

  When in doubt, consult the original GBP schmatic, and look at the schematic of this board.

+ I recommend trimming the plastic on the pin headers if the pcb is too close to the pocket plastic shell.

 ![alt text](pcb.jpg "isn't it beautiful")